Network Modeling of Asynchronous Change-Points in Multivariate Time Series

 where $Pr(A_{j, j} = 0) = 1$ and

-In other words, for each pair of distinct vertices $(i, j)$ with $i \ne j$, a directed edge is included with probability $\rho$, and omitted with probability $1 - \rho$.
+In other words, for each pair of distinct vertices $(i, j)$ with $i \ne j$, a single directed edge is included with probability $\rho$, and excluded with probability $1 - \rho$.
 Under this choice, the expected number of edges is $\rho d(d-1)/2$, allowing us to control the sparsity of the graph through our prior on $\rho$.
-To encourage sparse graphs, we place a uniform prior with parameters $(0, 0.2)$ on $\rho$.
+To encourage sparse graphs and prevent overfitting, we place a uniform prior with parameters $(0, 0.2)$ on $\rho$.

 We choose independent Gamma priors for the background and edge weights, $(\boldsymbol{W}_0,\bW)$, i.e.